 When ready to serve, prepare whipping cream: Chill the bowl of a stand mixer in the freezer for 10-20 minutes.
 Transfer bowl to mixer fitted with the whisk attachment.
 Whip on high speed until stiff peaks form.
 About 1 minute.

 Transfer whipping cream to a pastry bag fitted with a star tip.

 Slice each puff in half and fill with whipping cream.

 Gently sift powdered icing sugar on puffs (optional).
 Serve immediately.

-Plain, un-filled, puffs can be stored at room temperature for up to 1 day or frozen for future use.
+NOTE: Plain, un-filled, puffs can be stored at room temperature for up to 1 day or frozen for future use.

 Original recipe: Martha Stewart's Classic Cream Puffs